RaeXp917/NoFramework_Store/README.md

 ### Accessing the Admin Panel

-*   The admin panel is protected by a password.
+*   To access the admin panel, visit http://localhost:8080/admin
 *   You can find the necessary password inside the `admin_pass.txt` file located in the project's root directory.

 ### Stopping the Application